s3anmorrow/HTML5GameEngine/README.md

 A simple game engine to use for workshops on HTML5 game development to students from junior high to high school levels.
 Students focus primarly on spritesheet generation using
 Adobe Flash CC and CreateJS ZOE.
 Primary learning outcome is a greater appreciation to the artform of game development (and the huge amount of work!)<br/><br/>
 Requirements are:
-- entire gameEngine folder deployed on desktop
+- entire game engine deployed in a folder on desktop
-- Adobe Flash CC opened to gameAssets.fla with playback head on “playerMoving” blank keyframe
+- Adobe Flash CC opened to gameAssets.fla (htdocs/lib) with playback head on “playerMoving” blank keyframe
 - ZOE Installed (Adobe AIR App) and running
 - run miniWeb server (may require permissions)
 - using the IP URL provided by miniWeb hit game.htm in chrome